lambdaclass/cairo-by-example/content/examples/tuples.md

 draft: false
 ---

-A `tuple` in cairo allow us to group multiple values with a variety of types into a single element with a fixed lenght that can't be changed after its declaration.
+A `tuple` in Cairo allows us to group multiple values with a variety of types into a single element with a fixed length that can't be changed after its declaration.

 ```rust {.codebox}
 fn main() {